Tax-Free Retirement

 Is tax-free retirement possible?
 YES, it is!
 So is the big secret to tax-free retirement tax evasion?
 Absolutely not!
 Is it some new product?
 No!

-To begin, Americans face two threats to their retirement nest egg: outliving their nest egg and losing that nest egg to heavy, immediate and unnecessary taxation.
+To begin, Americans face two threats to their retirement nest egg: outliving their nest egg and losing it to heavy, immediate, and unnecessary taxation.
 That’s the bad news.
-The good news is today there are huge tax advantages that allow people with retirement savings to create enormous tax-deferred and even tax-free wealth for themselves and their families.
+The good news is that substantial tax advantages allow people with retirement savings to create enormous tax-deferred and even tax-free wealth for themselves and their families.

-Most people are already familiar with typical taxable investment plans which include tax-deferred assets such as stocks, mutual funds, bonds, traditional IRAs, 401(k)s and 403(b)s.
+Most people are already familiar with typical taxable investment plans, which include tax-deferred assets such as stocks, mutual funds, bonds, traditional IRAs, 401(k)s, and 403(b)s.
 But a tax-free retirement strategy may be possible for some Americans through careful planning.
-However, the appropriate tax-free strategies must be in place today, not tomorrow.
-Once the opportunities are lost, they are sometimes impossible to recapture and use to benefit you, your family or even your business.
+However, the appropriate tax-free plan must be in place today rather than tomorrow.
+Once the opportunities are lost, they are sometimes impossible to recapture and use to benefit you, your family, or your business.

 Tax Diversification

-Understanding tax diversification can be a huge benefit for you and your family.
-The subject of tax diversification is often discussed when topics such as mutual funds, stocks, bonds, real estate and other investment classes are on the table.
+Understanding tax diversification can be a massive benefit for you and your family.
+The subject of tax diversification often arises when topics such as mutual funds, stocks, bonds, real estate, and other investment classes are on the table.
 However, what about tax diversification?
-Are you familiar with strategies that are available to help you spread your investments across taxable, tax-deferred and tax-free accounts?
+Are you familiar with available strategies to help you spread your investments across taxable, tax-deferred, and tax-free accounts?

-The primary reason for developing a tax diversification strategy is it’s impossible to know precisely what your tax rate will be throughout your retirement, especially if your retirement is still many years away.
+The primary reason for developing a tax diversification strategy is that it’s impossible to know your tax rate throughout your retirement, especially if your retirement is still many years away.
 Based on current tax rates, you may be able to say that your retirement tax bracket will be lower than your current one.
 But who’s to say that your tax rates won’t change?

-Putting all of your investments in only one type of account is unlikely to be the most tax-efficient strategy.
-Tax diversification helps protect your investments and minimize risk from significant tax rate changes.
+Putting all your investments in only one type of account is unlikely to be the most tax-efficient strategy.
+Tax diversification helps protect your assets and minimize risk from significant tax rate changes.

 Which Bucket Do You Want?